manwar/theweeklychallenge/content/blog/perl-weekly-challenge-298.md

 Let us all welcome a new guest contributor, [**Dorian 'vxern' Oszczeda**](https://github.com/vxern) to `Team PWC`.
 Thank you, `Dorian`, for sharing your first contributions in [**Uiua**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-297/vxern/uiua).

 Today is the first `Monday` of the month and time to declare the next champion.
 We are proud to announce, `E. Choroba`, once again the champion of the month.
 Thank you for the being the most consistent contributor.
-You have been one of the greatest `Perl` enthusiasta in the `Team PWC`.
+You have been one of the greatest `Perl` enthusiasts in the `Team PWC`.
 Congratulation once again.

 Finally we entered the festive month of `Advent Calendar`.
 For many, it is the time to reflect on past whole year achievements, good or bad.
 But for me, it is completely opposite, I just want it go away as quickly as possible.
 In fact, personally the time between the start of `October` and end of `January` period is the most scariest time.
 I am lucky so far this time, I survived the initial two months.
 I am hoping the remaining two months would go without any trouble.
 I wish you all a very happy festive month.